 This pane provides the complete functionality of the DBMoto Log Viewer.
-You can double-click a specific message to find out more about it, or you can click Show Filter Settings to type in a specific search pattern for log messages.
+You can double-click a specific message to

 - 5. If available, check the Replication tab for a table with the records which were not replicated. - 6.
 Fix the errors.